Benjamin Laurent Millaudon: Biography

 The Historic New Orleans Collection holds documents from Millaudon's life and career, including the Benjamin–Millaudon Papers (90-21-L), which relate to business between Millaudon and future Confederate cabinet officer Judah P. Benjamin, and the Millaudon and Gardanne Family Papers (2015.0073), which relate to two of his children, Philippe Millaudon (1823–1855), and Jeanne Henriette Millaudon Gardanne (1821–1902), and to Millaudon's legal ownership of 490 people who were enslaved to sugar work at Millaudon Plantation, which was "located in the vicinity of present-day Marrero on the West Bank of Jefferson Parish and encompass[ed] roughly eight square miles."

 A coastwise slave-ship manifest from 1837, held at the New-York Historical Society, lists "Lawrence Millaudon" and George Lane as the consignees of a shipment of 73 enslaved people sailing from Alexandria, Virginia, to New Orleans on the brig Isaac Franklin.
 His railroad interests included cofounding the New Orleans and Carrollton Railroad.
+By the 1840s, his finances were being handled by the brothers Charles P. Leverich and Henry S. Leverich, who also worked with Maunsel White and David Weeks.

 The 1856 steamship Laurent Millaudon was either named for him or built by him.
+Among his streams of income was a rum manufacturing business based in New Orleans.

 Just before the American Civil War, Millaudon sold his million-dollar (in 1859 currency) sugar plantation to his son.
+In 1860, H. Clement Millaudon (b. c.
+1825) enslaved 440 people at a sugar plantation in Jefferson Parish, Louisiana.
+Laurent Millaudon legally owned 272 more people at another Jefferson Parish property, plus three more in the fifth ward of New Orleans, and another 82 people who were enslaved in St. Bernard Parish.

-In 1862, there was a violent altercation involving whips, axes, and guns, between Henry Clement "H.C."
-Millaudon, the overseer (Millaudon's son, who had purchased the property from his father in 1859, along with 443 slavehands).
-The result was that H.C.
-Millaudon was killed, and several people were wounded before 150 slaves self-emancipated and left the plantation for good en masse.
+In 1862, there was a violent altercation involving whips, axes, and guns, between Henry Clement "H. C." Millaudon and the residents of the plantation he supervised.
+The result was that H. C. Millaudon was killed, and several people were wounded before 150 slaves self-emancipated and left the plantation en masse.
 After the war, investors from Boston who had purchased the plantation relatively cheap hired Chinese immigrant laborers to take the slaves' place.